-Following a motor vehicle accident, you may encounter expected expenses like medical bills and repair costs for your vehicle.
+Following an Omaha car accident, you may encounter expected expenses like medical bills and repair costs for your vehicle.
 One often overlooked cost is the need for alternate transportation while you wait for those repairs to be completed, especially if you rely on your vehicle daily to get to work or to medical appointments.
 Rental car fees can add up quickly, into the thousands of dollars, depending on the length of time that your own vehicle will be out of commission.
 This can lead to financial strain for many drivers.

-Accidents involving an at-fault driver who is driving for financial gain can make it more difficult to get your rental car covered, as well as to recoup other costs in the event of an accident.
+Accidents involving an at-fault driver driving for financial gain can make it more difficult to get your rental car covered and recoup other costs in the event of an accident.
 Ridesharing services employ the use of personal vehicles that transport multiple passengers who pay for the service to their desired destinations.
 The issue becomes which party’s insurance company is responsible for covering damages related to an accident when it occurs during one of those rides.

 Most liability insurance policies will cover rental car expenses for the driver who was hit, but you will have to contact the responsible policy provider directly to find out what they cover and for how long.
 In cases where liability is not clear due to ridesharing, the only way to recover all of your costs may be to file an insurance claim against the rideshare company or to pursue a personal injury claim against the at-fault driver.